federicobozzini/unige-advanced-data-management/README.md

         customerscount int
     );

 "salespersons" is a skinny column family.
 The Primary key is "id".
+In this case the data is structured so a skinny column family is the right choice.

 ### territorysales to answer q5.